|

 Building: Off Site Location

-TOUR SIGN-UP REQUIRED: Sign up will open on May 8 and close on May 14.
-There is a limit of 25 OLLI members.
+TOUR SIGN-UP REQUIRED: Sign-ups will open on May 22 and will close on May 28.
+The tour is limited to 12 OLLI members.
 A lottery will be held to fill available slots if demand exceeds availability.

 Days: Th